greeneggsnoham/create-your-own-adventure/english/bake-cookies/cookies.md

 learning to bake from your grandmother and how relaxing and happy that always makes you.
 You want to spread the joy (and chocolate chip cookies).
-Probably you love cookies too.
+Of course you love cookies too, which makes you even happier and more relaxed.

 Do you: